eidosmontreal/unreal-vdb/README.md

 This is an experimental plugin.
 Customizing Unreal's renderer proved to be challenging, so be aware that there are probably a lot of features that don't work out-of-the box.
-Most Unreal pipeline features will probably not work (debug buffers, global overrides, shadows, transparency orders etc.).
+Most Unreal pipeline features will probably not work (debug buffers, global overrides, shadows, transparency orders including groom etc.).
 Some may be easy to fix/implement while others aren't possible yet without modifying the renderer's code.
+You can learn more on current issues in [HELPME.md](/HELPME.md)

 Regarding VDB features:
 * We only support *FogVolumes* and *LevelSets* (aka *Distance Fields*)